 This toolkit will help individuals develop and succeed in the chief wellness officer (CWO) position at their health care organization by providing a step-by-step guide for defining the scope, building a team, identifying resources, developing a strategy, establishing partnerships, setting performance metrics, and avoiding common pitfalls.

-In order to systematically improve well-being among physicians and other health care professionals, leading organizations are creating a new C-level executive position called the Chief Wellness Officer (CWO).
-Once the position is established and a chief wellness officer is chosen, it is important that he or she implement specific and effective strategies for change.
-For individuals wanting to learn how to lay the groundwork for such a position at your organization, visit our related module, Establishing a Chief Wellness Officer Position.
-For new CWOs, this module is built for you, outlining a step-by-step approach to executing your new role as Chief Wellness Officer.
+Leading organizations are creating a new C-level executive position called the chief wellness officer (CWO) to systematically improve well-being among physicians and other health care professionals.
+Once the organization has established the position and chosen a CWO, the CWO must implement specific and effective strategies for change.
+For individuals wanting to learn how to lay the foundation for such a position at their organization, visit the STEPS Forward® toolkit, Establishing a Chief Wellness Officer Position.
+For new CWOs, this toolkit is designed for you, outlining a step-by-step approach to executing and succeeding in your new role.

 Clearly Define Your Scope and Charge